-We at spiber assumed that the final key for development of an industrial production process, in addition to biotechnology and fiber spinning technology, is to systematically track and accumulate the vast data generated through research activities into a database of parameters such as cultivation conditions, refining conditions, spinning conditions, physical properties in definitive fiber form, etc.
+We at Spiber assumed that the final key for development of an industrial production process, in addition to biotechnology and fiber spinning technology, is to systematically track and accumulate the vast data generated through research activities into a database of parameters such as cultivation conditions, refining conditions, spinning conditions, physical properties of product fibers, etc.

 Aiming for a molecular design that achieves both product performance and productivity, we have assembled an in-house research team and proprietary infrastructure including a database system and bioinformatics environment for design and analysis, a cutting-edge biotechnology research environment, and fiber spinning technology research facilities.
 Our hyper multidisciplinary research environment is the foundation of our competitiveness.

-The aim is to desing protein molecules that achieve both functionality performance and productivity at the same time.
+The aim is to design protein molecules that achieve both functionality performance and productivity at the same time.
 Balancing these two properties is essential for an industrialized process.
-Analyzing amino acid sequences and genetic codes using approaches of bioinformatics, we design proteins molecules that with stronger tensile strength, higher elasticity, higher heat tollerence, more advanced functionalities, and better fermentation productivity in host microorganisms.
+Analyzing amino acid sequences and genetic codes using approaches of bioinformatics, we design protein molecules with stronger tensile strength, higher elasticity, higher heat tolerance, more advanced functionalities, and better fermentation productivity in host microorganisms.